Bigg Boss 11: Salman Khan Invites The Commoners Again; Registration Open Online!

 Colors CEO, Raj Nayak shared the video and wrote, "Here we go all @BiggBoss fans.
 Auditions open for #Biggboss season 11 with @BeingSalmanKhan Presented by @iamappyfizz ! @nadiachauhan."

-In the video, the background voice says, "Bigg Boss dohasar solah main, India walon ne machaya tehelka yesa, duniya reh gayi dang.
+In the video, the narration goes like this - "Bigg Boss dohasar solah main, India walon ne machaya tehelka yesa, duniya reh gayi dang.
 Ab ek baar phir khol rahe hai Bigg Boss ke ghar ke dwaar.
 Tho Indiawalon, entry ke liye ho jayiye tayaar."
 Salman also announces, "Banjayi hissa, Bigg Boss season 11 ka."

 To register for Bigg Boss 11, download Voot app and upload your video.
 So, what are you waiting for?
 Register soon!